James C. Dozier: Adjutant General of South Carolina

 After World War II, the National Guard had to be completely reorganized and rebuilt.
 In December 1946, the process began and Dozier became an advocate for General George C. Marshall's plan for the post-war National Guard.
 Marshall believed a bigger, more powerful, well funded National Guard would help deter future aggression by America's enemies.
 "I sincerely believe that if we had given our security its proper attention, the Axis nations would not have started the war," said Dozier.

 A good portion of the reorganization and rebuilding Dozier undertook in 1946, included the development of the S.C.
 Air National Guard.
 The Guard received 25 P-51s, one C-47 and four AT-26s at Congaree Air Base (McEntire Joint National Guard Base).
 By the following July, 94 of the new 116 authorized Army Guard units were also organized.
 The number of personnel authorizations continued to increase and by 1950, there were 12,683 S.C.
 Soldiers and Airmen serving.

 In 1951, Dozier's 25-year effort to acquire appropriations from the S.C.
 Legislature for new armory construction came to fruition.
 The state provided $350,000 under an agreement with the federal government which provided 75 percent of the cost of building the armories.
 As a result, 14 new armories were built.
 In 1957, funding for 10 additional armories and the renovation of eight old ones was also approved by the Legislature.

-By the time of Dozier's retirement fifty years ago on January 19, 1959, he had received many awards and accolades from leaders across the nation.
-The S.C.
-National Guard's budget had grown from $118,812.00 (1926), to $6,230,159.62 (1959).
-During a time when armory utilities, maintenance and operation were a much smaller portion of the Guard's budget, "Mr. National Guard" had accomplished—what was considered at the time—the greatest and most permanent achievement ever accomplished during the term of office of any Adjutant General, the construction of permanent armories throughout the state.
-Appropriately, the name Dozier will forever be synonymous with the S.C.
-National Guard.